Keratoconus occurs when cornea becomes thin and takes on a cone shape. The changes can happen relatively quickly, or take several years to develop.

 Duke brings together those living with keratoconus through a regularly scheduled support group, called Keratoconus Connection.
 Anyone with the condition is welcome to attend.

-For more on keratoconus, watch this WRAL story featuring Dr. Jill Bryant.
+For more on keratoconus, watch this WRAL story featuring Jill Bryant, MD.